 Bring Your Brand to Life

-“Our pop-up is like an ode to the modern, liberated, self-becoming black woman.
+“The pop-up was like an ode to the modern, liberated, self-becoming black woman.
 You can expect a very cute-looking shop miles away from the sticky-shelved stores you can find on the high street.
-We stock our Zero Drama Queen Clip-Ins (from £35) and Lace Front Wigs (from £105); the way products displayed makes it really easy for our visitors to understand how easy and effortless they are.
+We stock our Zero Drama Queen Clip-Ins (from $59) and Lace Front Wigs (from $180); the way products displayed made it really easy for our visitors to understand how easy and effortless they are.

-“We show them how to choose the style, the colour, the length, the volume, and we have tutorial videos on loop.
+“We showed them how to choose the style, the color, the length, the volume, and we have tutorial videos on loop.
 I think we tend to look for experiences rather than just products.
 Our brands are experiences—you need to ask yourself what is the experience you want to offer and why would it be appealing?”

 Don’t Limit Yourself

-“Through my line of work, I’ve been lucky enough to meet and befriend amazing women who let go of their barriers, and I’d love to bring them in for these events so they can inspire the rest of us the way they’ve inspired me, so we get to hang and make new friends, but most of all, so we all get to leave feeling like we’re limitless!”
+“Through my line of work, I’ve been lucky enough to meet and befriend amazing women who let go of their barriers, and I loved to bring them in for these events so they could inspire the rest of us the way they’ve inspired me, so we got to hang and make new friends, but most of all, so we all got to leave feeling like we’re limitless!”